leptr/panvasjs/README.md

 - `mouseDown()` - activates when the left mouse button is clicked; the mouse coordinates can be accessed through the mouseX and mouseY variables
 - `mouseMove()` - activates when the left mouse button is held down and mouse is moving; the mouse coordinates can be accessed through the mouseX and mouseY variables
 - `mouseUp()` - activates when the left mouse button is released; the mouse coordinates can be accessed through the mouseX and mouseY variables
+- `swipeUp()` - called when user swipes up on a touchscreen device
+- `swipeDown()` - called when user swipes down on a touchscreen device
+- `swipeLeft()` - called when user swipes left on a touchscreen device
+- `swipeRight()` - called when user swipes right on a touchscreen device
 - `createVector(x, y)` - returns a Vector object with the given x and y values
+- `randomVector()` - returns a random Vector object with a magnitude of 1
+- `createPoint(x, y)` - returns a Point object with the given x and y values
+- `randomPoint()` - returns a random Point object
 - `createCanvas(widht, height)` - returns a Canvas object wit the given width and height values
 - `Vector.fromAngle(angle)` - returns a Vector object generated from the given angle
+- `distance(x1, y1, x2, y2)` - returns the distance between given coordinates; only two arguments can be passed in which case both of them must be either of Vector or Point class and their distance will be returned; you can find the distance between two points, two vectors, or a point and a vector
 - `constrain(num, min, max)` - constrains the given number between the min and the max values and returns the value
 - `lerp(value1, value2, step)` - lerp - Linear Interpolation - smooth transitioning between two values with the step given
 - `joinArray(array, spacing)` - returns a string of all the elements in the array divided by the spacing; spacing is optional, if there is none, it will return the string of all the elements concatenated without spacing